majacQ/rails/guides/source/testing.md

 and enqueued jobs are cleared before any test run so you can safely assume that no jobs have already been executed in the scope of each test.

-### Custom Assertions And Testing Jobs Inside Other Components
+### Custom Assertions and Testing Jobs inside Other Components

 Active Job ships with a bunch of custom assertions that can be used to lessen the verbosity of tests.
-For a full list of available assertions, see the API documentation for [`ActiveJob::TestHelper`](http://api.rubyonrails.org/classes/ActiveJob/TestHelper.html).
+For a full list of available assertions, see the API documentation for [`ActiveJob::TestHelper`](https://api.rubyonrails.org/classes/ActiveJob/TestHelper.html).

 It's a good practice to ensure that your jobs correctly get enqueued or performed wherever you invoke them (e.g. inside your controllers).
 This is precisely where